joeblew99/gu/docs/Getting Started.md

 })
 ```

 The `SubscriptionSubmitEvent` contains the email address and a status which
-defines if the subscription can be considered valid.
+defines if the subscription can be considered valid and it is dispatched through
+the `Dispatch` system for anyone listening for this type to react accordingly.

-The component itself is called `Subscriber`, these defines a struct which implements
+The component itself is called `Subscriber`, this defines a struct which implements
-the `Renderable` interface defined by Gu, which allows this structure the power to
+the `Renderable` interface defined by `Gu`, which allows this structure the power to
-encapsulate its markup representation, behaviour and event expected.
+encapsulate its markup representation, behavior and event expected.
 It as well
 has only a single attribute which allows customization of the color of the subscribe
 submit button.